akshaybabloo/Abies/README.md

 ## 1 About `secrets.py`

-Before you start the Django app, you would have to create `settings.py` file under `Abies -> settings`.
+Before you start the Django app, you would have to create `secrets.py` file under `Abies -> settings -> secrets.py`.
 This file consists of the following

 ```python
 SECRET_KEY = # Enter your 50 character secret key